nih-cfde/training-rstudio-binder/GTEx/r4rnaseq-workshop.md

 three data frames: genes, colData (or Samples), and counts.

-In this section, we will combine tidying, transforming, and visualizing to answer the question “What are the raw counts of the differentially expressed genes?”
+In this section, we will combine tidying, transforming, and visualizing to answer the question “What are the raw counts of the deferentially expressed genes?”

 ``` r